MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-talent-retire.md

 # required metadata

 title: Retirement of Dynamics 365 Talent - Attract and Onboard apps
-description: This topic describes the retirement of the Dynamics 365 Talent - Attract and Onboard apps
+description: This topic describes the retirement of the Dynamics 365 Talent - Attract and Onboard apps.
 author: twheeloc
 ms.date: 01/27/2022
 ms.topic: article